-The Associate Chair – Graduate Studies and Graduate Assistant deal with all inquiries about the graduate program.
-A completed on-line application consists of the application form for Graduate Studies at McMaster, a statement of interest, two recommendation letter forms, a Biology Department Summary sheet, $100.00 CDN application fee, (payable on-line) and a set of official academic transcripts.
+The Associate Chair (Graduate Studies) and Academic Program Assistant (Graduate) deal with all inquiries about the graduate program.
+A completed on-line application consists of the application form for Graduate Studies at McMaster, a statement of interest, two recommendation letter forms, a CV, $100.00 CDN application fee, (payable on-line) and a set of official academic transcripts.
 The transcripts should be sent directly to the Department of Biology.
 Foreign applicants must supply a TOEFL or an equivalent English proficiency test score if their language of instruction is not English.
 English Language Proficiency Certification Guidelines from the School of Graduate Studies include: a TOEFL score of 92 (iBT – Internet-based) or IELTS score of 6.5 min score overall, “academic” with 5.5 minimum score in each section.
 The test date must be within two years of application.

 2. Application Procedure:

 To ensure support from the Teaching Assistantship funding, students need to submit their full application before the preferred application deadlines (September admission: the last Monday in February; January admission: the last Monday in September; May admission: the last Monday in January).
 Documents are submitted directly to the Department and are kept on file until the application is complete.
 Students should apply on-line (see section 3. below) and forward their documents to the Department.
 Incoming documents are scanned and posted on “Red Folders” (our departmental application database) for faculty to review.